Mitiq: A software package for error mitigation on noisy quantum computers

 To these ends, we introduce Mitiq: a software package for error mitigation on noisy quantum computers.
-Mitiq is an open-source Python library that interfaces with multiple front-end quantum programming languages to implement error mitigation techniques on various real and simulated quantum processors.
-Mitiq supports Cirq~\cite{cirq_blog}, Qiskit~\cite{Qiskit}, and pyQuil~\cite{Smith_2016_arxiv} programs and any programs or back-ends that interface with these packages~\cite{Karalekas_2020}.
+Mitiq is an open-source Python library that interfaces with multiple quantum programming front-ends to implement error mitigation techniques on various real and simulated quantum processors.
+Mitiq supports Cirq~\cite{cirq_blog}, Qiskit~\cite{Qiskit}, pyQuil~\cite{Smith_2016_arxiv}, and Braket~\cite{Braket} circuit types and any back-ends, real or simulated, that can execute them.
 The library is extensible in that new front-ends and back-ends can be easily supported as they become available.
-Mitiq currently implements zero-noise extrapolation and is designed to be modular to support additional techniques.
-Error mitigation methods can be implemented in few additional lines of code while the library is still flexible enough for advanced usage.
+Mitiq currently implements zero-noise extrapolation (ZNE), probabilistic error cancellation (PEC), and Clifford data regression (CDR), and its modular design allows support for additional techniques, as shown in \cref{fig:mitiq-tree}.
+Error mitigation methods can be applied in a few additional lines of code, but the library is still flexible enough for advanced usage.

-In Sec.~\ref{sec:getting-started}, we show how to get started with Mitiq and illustrate its main usage.
-We then show benchmarking results in Sec.~\ref{sec:examples-and-benchmarks} that demonstrate how error mitigation with Mitiq improves the performance of noisy quantum computations.
-In Sec.~\ref{sec:zne}, we introduce the library structure and describe in detail the zero-noise extrapolation module.
-We discuss further software details and library information in Sec.~\ref{sec:software-details-library-information} including future development, contribution guidelines, and planned maintenance and support.
-Finally, in Sec.~\ref{sec:discussion} we discuss the relationship between Mitiq and additional quantum error mitigation techniques.
+In \cref{sec:getting-started}, we show how to get started with Mitiq and illustrate its main usage.
+We then show experimental and numerical examples in \cref{sec:examples-and-benchmarks} that demonstrate how error mitigation with Mitiq improves the performance of noisy quantum computations.
+In \cref{sec:zne}, we describe in detail the zero-noise extrapolation module.
+In \cref{sec:pec}, we give an overview of the probabilistic error cancellation module.
+In \cref{sec:cdr}, we present the Clifford data regression module.
+We discuss further software details and library information in \cref{sec:software-details-library-information} including future development, contribution guidelines, and planned maintenance and support.
+Finally, in \cref{sec:discussion} we discuss the relationship between Mitiq and other techniques for dealing with errors in quantum computers.